sh1ndoo/knowledge2/content/Quartz customization log.md

 Misc things to remember:

 - attachment folders won't show up if there's no `.md` files in them.
+- old changes should be added to [[Quartz customization graveyard]]

 > [!success] Some changes that took some effort, or I really like how it turned out ☺
 > Hiding things from various components